The following abbreviations and acronyms used in this disclosure statement are defined below:

-Significant changes in energy prices could negatively affect the Company’s businesses.
+Significant changes in prices for commodities, labor or other production and delivery inputs could negatively affect the Company’s businesses.

-If oil and natural gas prices increase significantly, customer demand could decline for utility, pipeline and construction products and services, which could impact the Company’s results of operations and cash flows.
+If oil and natural gas prices increase significantly, which has occurred and may reoccur, customer demand could decline for utility, pipeline and construction products and services, which could impact the Company’s results of operations and cash flows.
 While the Company has fuel clause recovery mechanisms for its utility operations in all of the states where it operates, higher utility fuel costs could also significantly impact results of operations if such costs are not recovered.
 Delays in the collection of utility fuel cost recoveries, as compared to expenditures for fuel purchases, could also negatively impact the Company’s cash flows.
-High oil prices also affect the margins realized and demand for construction materials and related contracting services.
+High oil and fuel prices also affect the margins realized and demand for construction materials and related contracting services.